 The kit boasts easy-to-follow instructions for even the novice home builder.

 The Karen is a 672-square-foot, 1-bedroom, 1-bath ranch-style kit home.
 It offers a rustic cabin-like feel and features a corner deck.

 This kit costs just a little over $62,000.
 It includes everything needed to build the home, except for windows and doors.

 For those looking for a sleek and modern design, high-end finishes, and customization, the kitHAUS is a good choice.

 This tiny home boasts floor-to-ceiling glass windows and sliding doors.
 The materials include highly insulated SIPS (structural insulated panels) from kitHAUS’ Southern California factory.

 The extended version includes a kitchen and clocks in at $93,000.

-If you don’t want to build your own home from a kit, be sure to check out our featured builders, that can create a custom home for you.
-Working with an expert can take all of the guesswork out of the process.
+If you don’t want to build your own home from a kit, be sure to check out our featured builders, who can create a custom home for you.
+Working with an expert can take all the guesswork out of the process.

 And we can help you keep up with all the latest trends in the world of tiny home living.
-Our blog covers all things tiny home-related, from lifestyle and home design tips to builder and product reviews.
+Our blog covers everything tiny home-related, from lifestyle and home design tips to builder and product reviews.